jonathangair/tempo2-anisotropy-plugins/README.md

 Notable command-line options are,

-- "harmfile" : input file containing a list of harmonics - l m amp - to include in background.
+- "harmfile" : input file containing a list of harmonics - l m amp - to include in background. *First line must be an integer denoting number of harmonics, **NOT** maximum `l`.
+Must always include monopole component.*
 - "writebkgrd bkgrdfile.dat" : write the parameters of the sources constituting the generated background out to the file 'bkgrdfile.dat'.
 - "writebkgrdid I" : if specified, uses integer I to identify the background realisation in the output file.
 Default is 0 if unspecified.